Trying to evade

 Just like cryptocurrency transactions, NFT transactions on blockchains like Ethereum are publicly visible.
 The IRS can use the same methods it uses to identify anonymous wallets to identify anonymous NFT holders.

-Are there any exchanges that don’t report to the IRS?
+Which crypto exchanges do not report to the IRS?

-. complete guide to DeFi taxes What should I do if I forgot to report my cryptocurrency in previous years?
+. our list of non-KYC exchanges What should I do if I forgot to report my cryptocurrency in previous years?

 If you didn’t report cryptocurrency on your tax return in previous years, it’s recommended that you file an amended tax return.
 The IRS is more lenient to those who make a good-faith effort to pay their taxes.